sph-mn/sph-script/readme.md

 * create-video-from-png-images :: path-directory [skip-resize?]
 * creates a video from a directory filled with png files
 * if skip-resize? is "true", then it is assumed that the resize-pass has already run and resized pictures are available in the $source/edit directory. this speeds up the compilation process significantly

+### create-video-thumbnail-preview
+* create-video-from-png-images :: output-directory video-path ...

+creates images with thumbnails as a preview of video contents. generates an image for each given file path or all files in given directory paths. depends on ffmpeg and https://gitlab.com/movie_thumbnailer/mtn

 ### get-audio-disc-files
 read files from an audio disc and save them in the flac format.